Reverse Sleep Apnea with the Buteyko Method.

-And it also affects our sleep to one simple adaptation which changed my life was to switch from mouth to nose breathing.
+And it also affects our sleep one simple adaptation which changed my life was to switch from mouth to nose breathing.
 And I know that might sound so simple to a lot of your listeners.
 But we have to bear in mind that studies show up to 50% of children habitually breathe through an open mouth.
 We don’t have studies for adults, it doesn’t get studied.
 But I would suspect that it’s reasonably high.
-How many adults Sleep with your mouth open and wake up with a dry mouth in the morning.
+How many adults Sleep with their mouths open and wake up with a dry mouth in the morning?

 And the bottom of the lungs, the bottom part of the lungs is where the greatest concentration of blood flow is because of gravity because we were approached.
 So gravity determines that the greatest concentration of blood is in the lower parts of the lungs.
 When we breathe through an open mouth, we breathe into the upper part.

 Patrick McKeown 15:50

 So we’re taking air into the upper part, but the greatest concentration of blood is in the lower part.
 Now when you breathe through your nose, you start taking the air from the audience.
 Part of the lungs down into the lower part.
 But also when you breathe through your nose, you carry this gas called nitric oxide.
 And nitric oxide comes from the sinuses and is released into the nasal cavity.